lizrice/ebpf-advent/README.md

 data will be read into, but it won't be populated at that point.
 Parsing the contents of the buffer is triggered by the kretprobe for vfs_read().

-## Day 1 Part 2

-There are two solutions here.
-The one implemented in `examine_char3` uses an FSM to parse the digits.
-This uses

-## Arbitrary file parsing
+### File parsing

 `cat` reads into a 128k buffer.
 In this challenge (at least for the puzzle input I was given) the input file is 21760 bytes long.
-I copied the buffer memory into a local buffer size ADVENT_BUFFER_LEN.
+I copied the buffer memory section by section into a local buffer size ADVENT_BUFFER_LEN.
 Since this buffer lives on the stack it can't be arbitrarily large (in fact I had to adjust the size for the different `examine_char*` implementations.)
 By using a combination of loops and tail calls I've been able to parse enough characters to solve this challenge.

+## Day 1 Part 2

+There are two solutions here.
+The one implemented in `examine_char3` uses an FSM to parse the digits.
+This uses less stack space so I can use a larger size for ADVENT_BUFFER_LEN (which would allow for parsing a bigger file if necessary).